EatSumRice/BuffBobasDancingDrone/README.md

 this method. however, if Jaden figures out the chord/note recognition, we can use changes in the bass chord as a metric for when measure changes are happening (C --> A chord, for example)

+a bit of an issue to note with syncing: the program knows to ignore empty noise before and after a song. if we try to sync music playback with the beat detection, however, the beat detection may start before the actual music starts, causing the program to terminate before the music does.

+brief outline of how music playback and tempo detection works right now:

+1. download a .wav
+2. pass its path through to the program (maybe implement `input()` to allow for user-inputted music, but would still have to exist on the hard drive)
+3. .wav is preprocessed (can take a short while, depending on how long the song is)
+4. tempo/sample rate are returned, two arrays are generated (beat times and beat durations)
+5. brief countdown begins to allow user time to start music playback, then events begin happening (will be drone movements, but are print statements for now)

+flaws with current method:
+.wav files are uncompressed and take up significant hard drive space; we need to be careful with how many songs we decide to go with music download can also be a lengthy process, taking at least a minute just to get a song (which will pose a problem if we take song reqeusts) preprocessing takes a while (nothing that can be done here, but maybe opt for shorter songs if we're going to do this live?) currently no way to initiate music playback through the program, so the synchronization between the dance moves and the music falls on the user